 No time to mope and mop!
 Why ‘Happy!’ makes us happyBased on the deranged comic book series by Grant Morrison and Darick Robertson, the Syfy series Happy! is a show that continues to make us happy.
-S1 ended at the start of this year and S2 is rumored to hopefully be premiering later this year.
-We loved the show during its original run and have recently rewatched it to boil down exactly what it is that makes Happy! so damn loveable.
+S2 is currently airing, we loved the show during its original run and have recently rewatched it to boil down exactly what it is that makes Happy! so damn loveable.
 Here are five reasons the show is such a standout.

 Brian Taylor’s batshit vision brings the show to life

-You’re likely more familiar with Brian Taylor from his work with Mark Neveldine.
-The truly bananas action masterpiece Crank in which Jason Statham (The Fate of the Furious) basically plays a human battery on a mission to recharge himself in increasingly dangerous and dumb ways proves the two are dynamite when they work together.
+You’re likely more familiar with Brian Taylor from his work with Mark Neveldine in the truly bananas action masterpiece Crank: Jason Statham (The Fate of the Furious) basically plays a human battery on a mission to recharge himself in increasingly dangerous and dumb ways.
+Crank proved the two are dynamite when they work together.
 However, Happy! proves Taylor is more than capable of carrying his own project without Neveline and with just as much dark humor and ridiculous pizazz.

-Nick Sax is a unique anti-hero
+Nick Sax is a unique antihero

-It’s ostensibly a buddy cop story with a unique twist
+It’s ostensibly a buddy-cop story – with a unique twist

-As they work together to find and save Hailey, Sax and imaginary unicorn friend Happy (Patton Oswalt) are a strange reimagining of a classic buddy cop set up.
-Sure, Happy isn’t rocking a badge or a uniform but he’s still aiding in the investigation and is satisfyingly the sunshine opposite of Sax’s downtrodden cynic.
+As they work together to find and save Hailey, Sax and imaginary unicorn friend Happy (Patton Oswalt) are a strange reimagining of the classic buddy-cop trope.
+Sure, Happy isn’t rocking a badge or a uniform, but he’s still aiding in the investigation – and is satisfyingly the sunshine opposite of Sax’s downtrodden cynic.

 Happy’s infallible optimism is something the world needs right now

 When he’s first introduced in the show, Happy comes across like a more irritable version of Donkey (Eddie Murphy) from Shrek with Oswalt’s nasal, whiny voice empathizing how annoying Happy really is.
 However, that’s partly because we first meet the character through the perspective of a man hopped up on pain meds who just drove a bullet through his skull.
 We’d be pissed off and confused too.

 That contrast between the two worlds is exquisite

-The collision between Sax’s grimy, gritty life and the all-singing-all-dancing mirth of Happy’s unites two radically different tones and perspectives in a way that makes it standout from some of the recent R-rated and subversive comic book adaptations we’ve seen on the big and small screens lately like Preacher, Deadpool, and Logan.
-In this way, the show offers a bombastic slice of pure anarchy where childhood innocence brings dazzle to darkness and where violence and heartbreak threatens to consume even the purest of souls.
+The collision between Sax’s grimy, gritty life and the all-singing, all-dancing mirth of Happy’s unites two radically different tones and perspectives in a way that makes it standout from some of the recent R-rated and subversive comic book adaptations we’ve seen on the big and small screens lately like Preacher, Deadpool, and Logan.
+In this way, Happy! offers a bombastic slice of pure anarchy, in which childhood innocence brings dazzle to darkness and heartbreak threatens to consume even the purest of souls.